Skip to content

 Back to Blog

-high severity February 24, 2026 · scope unconfirmed
+high severity February 24, 2026 · 3 min read Unverified claim — what this is

 OKJ Group Listed by thegentlemen Ransomware Group

-On February 24, 2026, the ransomware group known as thegentlemen added OKJ Group to its leak site, confirming that it had exfiltrated internal files from the Thai company behind the popular “Oh Ka Jhu” healthy-food restaurant chain.
+On February 24, 2026, the ransomware group known as thegentlemen added OKJ Group to its leak site, claiming that it had exfiltrated internal files from the Thai company behind the popular “Oh Ka Jhu” healthy-food restaurant chain.

 OKJ Group is the online identity of Pluk Phak Praw Rak Mae Public Company Limited, a business listed on the Stock Exchange of Thailand under ticker OKJ since October 2024.
 The company operates restaurants, delivery kitchens, kiosks and organic farms in the Chiang Mai area and is best known for salads, juices, bakery items and health-focused meals.

-Available reporting describes the incident as a ransomware attack in which internal files were exfiltrated.
+Available reporting describes the incident as a ransomware attack in which internal files were allegedly exfiltrated.
 The number of people whose personal information appears in the stolen data remains unknown.
 No specific deadline for ransom payment has been publicly detailed in the initial listing.

 Why This Matters for You and Your Family